-It is our anecdotal observation that it is common for people to reach their fifties and only then start thinking seriously about how best to maximize their superannuation and the potential of their other investments, to provide a solid retirement fund.
+In our experience (as a financial advisory firm that’s been around for nearly 20 years) it’s common for people to reach their fifties and only then start thinking seriously about how best to maximise their superannuation and the potential of their other investments, to provide for a comfortable and worry-free retirement.

 Often, our clients have used strategies for years or even decades that did not give them maximum benefit.

-Ben and Sarah are married, in their late 50s and have started to focus on their retirement.
-They had a relatively low balance self-managed superannuation fund of about $220,000.
-Around half was invested in cash and the other half in just 10 direct Australian shares.
+Ben and Sarah’s situation when they first came to see us was that they were a married couple in their late 50s, and had started to look towards planning for retirement.
+At the time, they had a relatively low balance self-managed superannuation fund of about $220,000.
+Around half that balance was invested in cash and the other half in just 10 direct Australian shares.

 They had also recently purchased a business with the plan to use future profits to pay down debt, then ultimately sell out entirely to help fund their retirement.

-Their principal reason for seeking advice regarding financial security was to create a plan for retiring on around $90,000 per annum net of taxes.
-This would preserve their current lifestyle and they weren’t sure if it was going to be possible.
+Their principal reason for seeking advice regarding financial security was to create a plan for retiring on around $90,000 per annum net of taxes as this would preserve their current lifestyle.
+But they weren’t sure if that goal was realistic.

-We first suggested that they shut down their self-managed superannuation fund.
-It would reduce their fees from almost $3,000 a year to under $700, but they declined, citing its flexibility.
-The self-managed fund was established around 20 years ago by their accountant at that time.
+We first suggested that they shut down their self-managed superannuation fund as it would reduce their fees from almost $3,000 a year to under $700.
+They decided to decline this option in favour of the flexibility they felt that fund provided.
+(The fund had been established around 20 years earlier by their accountant at that time.)

-Next, we recommended that they diversify their investments inside super to better manage portfolio risk.
-Concentrated holdings in direct shares is a high-risk proposition.
-Like any high-risk approach, it may generate high reward, but the empirical evidence proves it is a low probability approach to a successful investment experience.
+Next, we recommended they diversify their investments inside super to better manage portfolio risk.
+Why?
+Because concentrated holdings in direct shares (which was their original position) is a high-risk proposition.
+Like any high-risk approach, it may generate a high reward, but the empirical evidence proves it is a low probability approach to a successful investment experience.